Shockrates/BootCampProject/README.md

     ├── client/   # React + Vite frontend
     └── server/   # Node.js + Express backend

-(Each folder contains its own package.json and README/notes specific to that part.)
+(Each folder contains its own package.json specific to that part.)

 ---